Kitsudora/tt05-synth-fpga/README.md

 The output is generated using Pulse Width Modulation, with dithering to add additional resolution for lower frequencies.
 There is also an 8 bit output for the sample, but the PWM output should be easier to use.

 The synth is intended to be clocked at 50 MHz and generate one sample every 32 cycles, or at `sample_rate = 1.5625 MHz`.
-Only 6 cycles would be needed, but using 32 cycles provides increased PWM resolution.
-The maximum oscillator frequency is the `sample_rate/512`, or 3052 Hz if clocked at 50 MHz.
+Only 6 cycles are actually needed to generate a new sample, but using 32 cycles provides increased PWM resolution.
+The maximum oscillator frequency is `sample_rate/512`, or 3052 Hz if clocked at 50 MHz.

 Signal flow
 -----------

     oscillator 1 \
                   adder -> volume -> filter -> output
     oscillator 2 /

 Pins
 ----